 Second, I examine the emergence of inclusive growth strategies as a core guiding principle in development and welfare policies during the aftermath of the 2008 global financial crisis.
 The 21st century’s first global financial crisis increased the scope of poverty and inequality to the extent that the gap between the richest and poorest nations became wider; and, income inequality rose at the domestic level for most jurisdictions.
 Coiled in this environment, I dissect how neoliberal policies, inspired by the Washington Consensus, are giving way to development models which look to a more active government role in both social and economic policies.
 Meanwhile, in the parallel universe of welfare policy, a fundamental realignment is taking place.
 Faced with managing rampant social and economic challenges augmented by the global financial crisis, policy communities have turned to a variety of instruments to ensure that growth and social inclusion go together.
 To increase dialogue on these developments, I co-convened an International Forum on Inclusive Growth, Welfare and Development Policy [video and podcast] which brought together leading international policymakers (e.g. World Bank, OECD) and academics in the field.

 Fourth, I examine the efficacy of the harmonization of global sustainability standards by looking at salient geopolitical factors, and future headwinds and risks that will affect the success of this endeavor.
-I further argue that in the long run there will be two global standards servicing two different audiences.
-One standard will service the needs of a companies’ shareholders and investors.
-The other standard will service the needs of societal stakeholders and will cover a range of sustainability issues that matter to society at large.
-In addition, I suggest that major emerging markets will have to navigate and balance foreign policy aspirations, and economic development goals, when it comes to adopting global standards.
+I further look at the emerging sustainability information ecosystem, illustrating the nuanced complexities relative to the financial information ecosystem, and discuss how stakeholder trust and decision-making can be strengthened.
+In addition, I suggest that major emerging markets will have to navigate and balance foreign policy aspirations, and economic development goals, when it comes to adopting global sustainability standards.
 The case of China is instructive in this respect.
 China’s implementation of new ESG standards point to a serious shift towards meeting global practices and domestic-level sustainable development objectives.
 Furthermore, China's ESG regime has a strong potential to be a tool for the nation’s foreign policy in the 2020s.
 A short animated documentary was created to illustrate these arguments.

-Finally, I study the governance practices of large organizations, with an emphasis on improving access and representation of equity-seeking groups.
-In a forthcoming monograph, The Minority Report: The Growth and Impact of Visible Ethnic Minorities in the Corporation, I draw upon two decades of interviews, participant observation and ethnography, studying the experiences of ethnic minorities in MNEs in London (UK), New York City (USA), Sydney (Australia) and Toronto (Canada).
-I am acutely interested in discerning how ethnic minority opportunities and power manifest in MNEs, and the key attributes and strategies for success (and its opposite) in the upper echelons of the large organization.
-The monograph is influenced by a career pathways’ workforce profile report I developed for the University of Cambridge.
-In addition, my underlying thinking to improve diversity amongst Boards of Directors can be viewed in an op-ed that appears in The Globe and Mail, and in a short animated documentary.
+Finally, I study the governance practices of large organizations, with an emphasis on improving access and representation of equity-seeking groups [public talk: powerpoint].
+I am acutely interested in discerning how ethnic minority opportunities and power manifest in multinational enterprises, and the key attributes and strategies for success (and its opposite) in the upper echelons of the large organization.
+My thinking has been influenced by a career pathways’ workforce profile report I developed for the University of Cambridge.
+In addition, some of my underlying views to improve diversity amongst Boards of Directors can be seen in an op-ed that appears in The Globe and Mail, and in a short animated documentary.

 Jump to Other Research Projects: